 When it comes to the CatEye 4iiii, the ease of use is mostly a go with a few caveats that you must be aware of.
 For instance, this is not at all a great crank power meter for MTB as it has difficulties with some of the stresses of that particular type of cycling, though to be fair, the CatEye 4iiii would not fare well in a trick or vert competition either.
 That said, this power meter is incredibly easy to pair with virtually any display unit as it does not use a proprietary protocol like some of the other brands that we saw that wish to ensure you must purchase their other products as well, whether you want to or not.

 As we can see, there are plenty of great options regardless the type of power meter you prefer with your use of displays, apps, and arrangements being far more important at this point in the product’s development.
-So when you look for the best power meter to suit your needs, it is a good idea to identify your level of involvement as that will likely inform your decision more than most.
+So when you look for the best power meter for bikes to suit your needs, it is a good idea to identify your level of involvement as that will likely inform your decision more than most.

 Of course, there are plenty of people who run triathlons as a near full-time profession, and for these racers, we recommend the Favero Assioma which is the clear and uncontested victor.
 Really, with the various additions in terms of environmental protections, the updated measurement system, and top-tier accuracy, or the incredibly durable and compact build, it is difficult to find a true flaw with this power meter.

 Good luck in your search for your perfect power meter.
 Remember to check the manufacturer’s websites since new technology is coming out all the time.
 And talk to your local bike store since it’s always nice to talk with a person about your cycling goals.